koinos/koinos-docs/examples/javascript/README.md

   before broadcasting.
 - `browser-wallet`: requires a user-controlled wallet approval and must explain hosted-runner limitations.
+- `user-approval`: requires an explicit wallet action but does not broadcast in the documented project.
+- `credential-required`: loads a dedicated testnet credential locally and must never ask for it in a hosted runner.

 Never put a WIF, recovery phrase, wallet password, or production secret in an example or public browser runner.